muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1huan-ying.md

 ### [蕙伊](1hui-yi.md)

-Both are civil servants working in the same department and are deployed together to being back the 年兽.
-Given how often they'll be together, it would be more convenient of they were seen as siblings during the mission.
+Mission partners.
+Given how often they'll be together, they decide it would be more convenient of they were seen as siblings during the mission.

 幻颖 is often annoyed by 蕙伊's lack of enthusiasm toward their work, despite their capabilities. 蕙伊 often let 幻颖 take most of the credit for successful missions, saying that they want to "avoid the boss' attention".
 This gives 幻颖 mixed feelings.